 To ensure that new students are placed into courses for which they are well prepared, Drexel's faculty has developed a set of placement examinations.
 These examinations reflect the proficiency that is expected of students to be successful in the various college-level mathematics, chemistry, physics, and modern language courses.

-Please note: All incoming freshmen are required to complete placement exams.
-Placement exams will be available beginning Wednesday, May 2, 2018 and must be completed by Saturday, June 30, 2018.
+Please note: All incoming first-year students are required to complete placement exams.
+Placement exams will be available beginning Thursday, May 2, 2019 and must be completed by Sunday, June 30, 2019.

 - How to Complete Your Placement Exams – Deadlines, required exams for your major, and how to access the placement exams.